gjghfd/FasterStreamClustering/README.md

 # FasterStreamClustering
+This repo implements a optimized version of the streaming clustering algorithm proposed in [1].
-This repo aims to develop some efficient and effective streaming clustering algorithms and compare them with the state-of-the-art algorithms such as StreamKM++.
+We compare the implementation with the state-of-the-art algorithms such as StreamKM++ [2].

 ### Usage
-We only support MacOS and Linux currently.
+We only support Linux and MacOS currently.
 ```
 cd src
 make
 ./main
 ```
 Then you can see results printed in the command line.

+### TODO

+- Support dynamic gird partition
+- Replace CountMin Sketch with Elastic Skecth

+### References

+[1] Zhao Song, Lin F. Yang, Peilin Zhong (2018) Sensitivity Sampling Over Dynamic Geometric Data Streams with Applications to k-Clustering.
+CoRR abs/1802.00459.

+[2] Ackermann MR, Ma¨rtens M, Raupach C, Swierkot K, Lammersen C, Sohler C (2012) StreamKM++: a clustering algorithm for data streams.
+J Exp Algorithmics 17:2.4:2.1–2.4:2.30.